Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Sequential processor with limited communication

-We do a similar analysis for a quantum sequential processor with 3 and 4 modules and a communication carried forward by a three-level quantum system (qutrit).
-Our analysis is tailored to a quantum optics experiment on silicon photonics, so the qutrit we consider is realized by a state of two photons in two modes.
-The Hilbert space of the system is spanned by three vectors in the photon number notation $|20\rangle$, $|02\rangle$, and $|11\rangle$, where $|20\rangle$ means that there are two photons in the first mode and zero photons in the second, etc. As input state, we consider $|20\rangle$.
-As gates, depending on each module input bits $(X_{2i},X_{2i+1})$, we take: \begin{itemize} \item For the three-stage processor and for modules 2,3, and 4 of the four-stage processor we applied gates (\ref{gate1})-(\ref{gate4}) acting on the photon creation operators of the modes. \item For module 1 of the four step processor, because the part of the circuit of our chip did not allow to apply the gates as in the other modules, we applied the following gates
+We perform a similar analysis for a quantum sequential processor with three and four modules and a communication carried forward by a three-level quantum system (qutrit).
+Our analysis is tailored for a quantum optics experiment on silicon photonics, so the logical state of the qutrit we consider is physically encoded by the state of two photons in two different modes.
+Each logical state is uniquely described by a physical state in the two-mode Fock basis as follows:

+where $|20\rangle$ states for two photons in the first mode and zero photons in the second, etc.

+As the input state, we take $|20\rangle$.
+As gates, depending on each module input bits $(X_{2i},X_{2i+1})$, we choose the following:

+\begin{itemize} \item For the three-stage processor and for modules 2, 3, and 4 of the four-stage processor, we applied gates [Eqs. (\ref{gate1})-(\ref{gate4})] acting on the photon creation operators in each mode. \item For module 1 of the four-step processor, the design of the circuit of our chip did not allow for applying the same gates as in the other modules.
+Instead, we applied the following gates

-\end{itemize} If the final measurement of an ideal processor deterministically indicates the state $|20\rangle$ we define the entry of the corresponding target function as 1.
+\end{itemize} If the final measurement of an ideal processor deterministically indicates the state $|20\rangle$, we define the entry of the corresponding target function as 1.
 If it deterministically indicates the state $|02\rangle$, we define the entry $-1$.
 Otherwise, the target function entry is set to $0$.
 The quantum processor we built does not allow us to achieve state $|11\rangle$ deterministically from the initial state $|20\rangle$ by any unitary transformation that preserves the bosonic commutation relations.
 Therefore, the target function of our qutrit processor resembles a qubit processor target.

+Notice that this physical restriction stands as a limitation of the quantum processor power.
+Indeed, the access to the logical state $\ket{2}_L$ is forbidden by the law of the physical system used for implementation.
+Thus, despite this constraint, showing an advantage of a single-qutrit processor with respect to its single-trit counterpart is an even stronger evidence in favor of the quantum advantage.

 The target of the four part processor after reshuffling as a matrix, for convenience, is explicitly given as \begin{widetext}

 \end{widetext}

 The three-stage processor has the target function the same as the first $4\times 16$ block of this matrix.